monisha-max/HealthCare-CRM/README.md

+## Problem Statement
+Healthcare facilities often need help with fragmented systems that complicate the management of patient registrations, medical records, scheduling, billing, and more.
+This disjointed approach leads to inefficiencies, data silos, and a subpar patient experience, making it challenging for both patients and providers to access and manage essential information seamlessly.

+## Our Solution
+We developed a Java-based healthcare CRM, a comprehensive and intuitive platform engineered with Object-Oriented Programming (OOP) principles to transform healthcare management.
+This all-in-one application consolidated patient and doctor registrations, medical records, diagnoses, insurance details, care plans, reminders, appointment scheduling, billing, feedback, and immunization tracking into a single, easy-to-navigate system.

 ## Prerequisites
 Before running the application, ensure you have the following installed:
 - [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-downloads.html) (version 8 or higher)